LineageOS/lineage_wiki/pages/libvirt-qemu.md

 #### Keyboard

-Keyboard is always needed.
-Ensure there is a keyboard included in virtual machine hardware.
+A keyboard is always needed.
+Ensure there is a keyboard included in the virtual machine hardware.

-{% include alerts/note.html content="Please select either PS/2 or USB type of keyboard.
-VirtIO keyboard will not work on the boot menu." %}
+{% include alerts/note.html content="Please select either a PS/2 or USB type of keyboard.
+A VirtIO keyboard will not work on the boot menu." %}

 ### Configure virtual machine graphics

 #### Video

 1. If `Video` tab is missing, add it using the `Add Hardware` button on the bottom left corner.
-2. On `Video` tab, select `Virtio` on `Model` menu, click `Apply`.
+2. On `Video` tab, select `Virtio` on the `Model` menu, then click `Apply`.
-3. If the device and the remote desktop application supports 3D accelerated graphics, Toggle `3D acceleration`, click `Apply`.
+3. If the device and the remote desktop application supports 3D accelerated graphics, Toggle `3D acceleration`, and then click `Apply`.
 4. (Optional) To specify custom display resolution, switch to the `XML` tab, insert `<resolution x="<Width>" y="<Height>"/>`, like this:
     ```
     <video>